RakhithJK/jgm-pandoc-wiki/Trials and Tribulations: How to find correct font names for Pandoc's use with LuaLaTeX?.md

 z─────┘────¡────└─────z
 ```

-Here is a side-by-side screenshot of the results for Source Code *Black* and *ExtraLight* font faces:
+Here is a side-by-side screenshot of the resulting PDFs produced by `pandoc` for Source Code *Black* and *ExtraLight* font faces:

 ![Side-by-side screenshot illustrating box drawing character differences for Source Code *Black* and *ExtraLight*](http://i.stack.imgur.com/p65Pi.jpg)